-Once upon a time in India, there was a king who used to organize annual competitions to find new talent to include in his cabinet ministry.
-During one such occasion, the king was looking for a junior member suitable for his foreign ministry, who was fluent in many languages, so that it helped to develop trade relations with other kingdoms in the region.
+Once upon a time in India, there was a king who used to organize timely competitions to find talented personnel for demanding ministerial jobs.
+During one such occasion, the king was looking for a junior member suitable for his foreign ministry.
+The king needed someone who was fluent in many languages and someone who could help set up trade relations with other kingdoms in the region.
 Therefore, he ordered a competition that involved challenges in translation.
-He chose a panel of expert judges and asked them to come up with a set of literature that was very difficult to translate.
+He chose a panel of expert judges and asked them to come up with literature that was very difficult to translate.
 They worked hard to assemble a set of riddles to translate.
-More than two hundred applications from all over the country were accepted for participation.
+More than two hundred applications from all over his kingdom were accepted for participation.

 The competition day arrived.
 The king took his chair and the participants took their positions in a huge auditorium.
 They were given one problem at a time and asked to translate (write) it into a suggested language within a stipulated time.
 All of their answers were collected.
 The judges’ panel evaluated them and short-listed three candidates for the final round of interview with the king.